-The Humane Society of Jefferson County, TN provides the following services to the citizens of Jefferson County and the cities within the county:
+The Humane Society of Jefferson County, TN provides the following services to the citizens of Jefferson County and the cities within the county as well as surrounding counties:

-Maintains an active adoption program which includes spay/neuter
+Maintains an active adoption program which includes spay/neuter, microchip, and age appropriate vaccinations.

 August 1978 – The first HSJC was organized.
 Volunteers kept cats and dogs at their homes.